-First open the logbook screen by clicking My logbook in the My account page.
+First open the logbook screen by clicking Logbook in your account page.
 This page lists all the entries in your logbook.

 To add a new logbook entry, click the + Add entry button.
 To edit an existing entry, click the entry shown under the Date column.